-High Point Regional Health System, in Partnership with the North Carolina Health Start Foundation, Honoring SIDS Awareness Month by Distributing Onesies and Educational Materials to New Parents
+High Point Medical Center, in Partnership with the North Carolina Health Start Foundation, Honoring SIDS Awareness Month by Distributing Onesies and Educational Materials to New Parents

 SIDS is one of the leading causes of infant death in North Carolina.
 In 2010, SIDS accounted for 53 deaths in children under age one.
 In addition to SIDS deaths, many babies die from accidental suffocation, asphyxiation or entrapment while sleeping.
 These preventable deaths are often related to babies being placed in unsafe sleep environments, with excess bedding or toys or from parents sharing a bed with their babies.
 Many parents do not follow all of the necessary safe sleep recommendations of putting their infant to sleep alone in a crib or bassinet, within arm's reach of the parents or caregivers bed.